General Terms and Conditions

 1. Scope of Application

 1.1.
-The conditions set forth hereafter are the contractual basis of our business relationships with the purchasers (“customers”) of our products and become subject matter of the contract upon acceptance of an offer (an order) by us.
+The conditions set forth hereafter are the contractual basis of our business relationships with the purchasers of our products insofar as these purchasers are entrepreneurs (section 14, German Civil Code (BGB)), legal persons governed by public law or special funds under public law.
+These conditions become subject matter of the contract upon acceptance of an offer (an order) by us.
 These general terms and conditions also apply to future business with the customer.